If you’re struggling with alcohol or substance use, there are medical treatments for addiction available to help you

 Smoking is so dangerous not for the nicotine itself, but the myriad cancer-causing chemicals produced by burning tobacco.
 Therefore, replacing smoking with a much safer source of nicotine is the most common treatment to help people quit smoking.
 Furthermore, the gums, patches, and other nicotine replacements come in different doses to gradually wean people off of nicotine completely.

 Bupropion is an antidepressant that also works on the brain’s nicotine receptors, shutting them down.
 Zyban has been shown to be effective on its own or in combination with nicotine replacement.
 However, you should note that bupropion increases your risk for seizures and cannot be taken with certain medications such as DXM (for coughs).

 Unlike Zyban, Chantix stimulates nicotine receptors and blocks the nicotine from tobacco from binding.
 While Chantix is effective for many people, it also has a much greater risk for depression and suicide than either Zyban or nicotine replacement.

 Medication for Other Substance Use

-Unfortunately, there is only medication for opioid, alcohol, and tobacco use.
+Unfortunately, at this time there are only medication-assisted treatment options for opioid, alcohol, and tobacco use.
 Your best bet for other types of addiction is behavioral healthcare.
 Exciting advances are being made in the search for treatments for methamphetamine and cocaine addiction, so there is hope!